-- 1. If necessary, press MEASURE mode.
+- 1. If necessary, press MEAS for MEASURE mode.

-- Press the More Choices softkey.
+- 2. Press the More Choices softkey.

 - 3. Press the Log softkey.

-- 4. A list appears from which you select a reading rate (1, 2, 5, 10, 20, 30, or 60 readings per minute).
-Use the ♠ or ♥ key to select the reading rate.

-- 5. Press ENTER.
+- 5. Press ENTER

 - 6. Press to move the cursor to Duration.

-- 7. Use the numeric keypad to enter the duration in minutes, followed by ENTER.
+- 7. Use the numeric keypad to enter the duration in minutes, followed by ENIER.
 The maximum duration will depend on the reading rate and how much memory is available to log data.
 The table below gives an estimate of the limits for duration, assuming that no memory is being used for other purposes.